eric-sclafani/gram2vec/README.md

 Additionally, there is an option to include the document embedding produced by **word2vec**.
 This option should `ONLY` be used for experimenting, `NOT` official authorship attribution evaluations.

 The purpose of this is to test how well the grammatical stylistic features perform during authorship attribution with and without the embedding.
-The point of stylistic feature extraction is to create vectors `100% agnostic of content`, only capturing the style from documents.
-Since we know that **word2vec** embeddings do include content, they are useful to comparse `gram2vec` vectors to.
+The point of stylistic feature extraction is to create vectors `completely independent of content`, only capturing the style from documents.
+Since we know that **word2vec** embeddings do include content, they are useful to compare `gram2vec` vectors to.
 ```python
 my_df = vectorizer.from_jsonlines("path/to/dataset/directory/", include_content_embedding=True)
 ```